silzai/ObsidianNotes/Notes/RandomStudyNotes/Network/Lecture/chap7-TrasportLayer.md

 - On the same device, there are different applications sending and receiving packets, so multiplexing is done through segmentation.

 # Transport Layer Protocols:
-## TCP:
+# TCP:
 - connection-oriented protocol
 - first establishes TCP session:
 	- does 3 way handshake
-- has flow control:
+## has flow control:
 - issue is with the receiver
 - there is a limit to how many segments a receiver can process, so it drops them, but tells the sender to slow down sending segments
-	- The receiver tells the sender that it can accommodate "this" number of segments at a time, so the sender send that amount.
+- The receiver tells the sender that it can accommodate "this" number of segments at a time, so the sender sends that amount.
 - We will not overwhelm the receiver
-- has congestion control:
+## has congestion control:
 - issue with the network (as opposed to receiver)
 - if there is no problem in flow control, and segments are arriving
 - so TCP handles the
+### Scenario 1:
+- Ignore the segment after the lost segment
+### Scenario 2:
+- store the segments after the lost segment
+- in real systems, we store the segments for some time

 - reliable, delivers packets in order
 - if packet not received, will retransmit
 - viewing websites or email is required to be error free, so used in this
-- TCP segment:
+## TCP segment:

 | Source Port | Destination Port | Sequence Number | Acknowledgment number |
 | ----------- | ---------------- | --------------- | --------------------- |

-- acknowledgment number:
+### acknowledgment number:
 - the first byte the receiver is expecting to receive from sender
-- sequence number:
+### sequence number:
-	- it is the position/number of the byte the thing sender is sending
+- it is the position/number of the first byte the thing sender is sending
 - the initial sequence number is selected randomly by the sender
+- ISN (initial sequence number): the SEQ of the first segment sent from the total segments of the data
-- Control bits:
+### Control bits:
 - there are 6 bits, for 6 flags
 - acknowledgment bit: it tell about dummy data or not
 - urgent bit: if urgent bit is 0, then ignore urgent field
 - syn flag:
-- Window:
+ ### Window:
 - how many bytes the receiver can process without being overwhelmed
 - the window value is what a receiver tells the sender how many bytes the it can process at a given time
-	-

 ## UDP:
 - connection-less protocol
 - There is no acknowledgment by receiver